How to redo your lawn

 It’s a good idea to begin with small sections rather than the entire lawn so that the job is more manageable.
 Whether you do it in stages or in one go, the following steps need to be followed in order:

-Remove any poor-quality turf, which can be accomplished through several methods including solarisation, heavy mulches, using a hoe or sod cutter, and herbicides.
+Remove any poor-quality turf with a variety of processes that include solarisation, heavy mulches, the use of a hoe or sod cutter, and/or relevant herbicides.

-This is your best opportunity to add amendments such as fertiliser, organic matter, and lime or sulphur.
-Use a soil test to determine the best amendments for your particular soil.
-Use a power tiller to work amendments, including fertiliser and organic matter, into the soil; then use a landscaping rake to level.
+This is the best time to add fertiliser, organic matter, and lime or sulphur.
+A soil test will tell you which additives will be most suitable for your particular soil.
+First use a power tiller to work the amendments into the soil, before using a landscaping rake to level it out.

-Rake the area for replanting until it is smooth.
-Next, water the ground and check for puddles.
-Allow the soil time to dry adequately, and then fill the depressions with soil from higher spots.
-To foster adequate soil structure, roll the prepared soil to provide a firmer base.
-If seeds are planted in soil that is too loose, the seeds generally end up too deep and may die before reaching the surface.
-Complete this step by thoroughly watering the area to a depth of 5 or 6 inches two days before planting.
+Soil preparation for lawn consists of raking the area until it is smooth for replanting.
+Next, water the ground without creating puddles.
+Allow the soil to dry well, before filling the depressions with ground from higher pieces of land.
+Now roll the prepared soil into a firmer base.
+If you plant in soil that is too loose, the seeds will fall too deep and possibly die before sprouting to the surface.
+Finish this process by watering the area to a depth of 5 or 6 inches two days before you plant anything.

 It is finally time to plant your new lawn!
 There are four methods to planting a new lawn: sod, seed, sprigs, and plugs.
-Each method requires different preparation and lawn installation techniques.
+Each method consists of a different preparation and new lawn installation technique.